oktetlabs/styleguides/python.md

 - RHEL7.4 which is default for some enterprises does not allow to install anything but 3.6;
-- with the RHEL7 exception you MUST NOT rely on non-standard python interpreters, i.e. if target distro alloows `python3.9` you MUST NOT assume you will manage to install `python3.11` unless it's explicitly approved;
+- with the RHEL7 exception you MUST NOT rely on non-standard python interpreters, i.e. if target distro allows `python3.9` you MUST NOT assume you will manage to install `python3.11` unless it's explicitly approved;
 - you MUST NOT rely on packages that can't be installed via `pip` OR your distro (`apt/dnf/yum`) OR bundled with your scripts;